Cray-HPE/docs-csm/operations/power_management/System_Power_Off_Procedures.md

 ## Note about Services Used During System Power Off

 - The Power Control Service \(PCS\) service controls power to major components.
 PCS sequences the power off tasks in the correct order, but  **does not** determine if the required software services are running on the components.
-- The Cray Advanced Platform Monitoring and Control \(CAPMC\) service can also control power to major components.
-CAPMC sequences the power off tasks in the correct order, but **does not** determine if the required software services are running on the components.
 - The Boot Orchestration Service \(BOS\) manages proper shutdown and power off tasks for compute nodes and User Access Nodes \(UANs\).
 - The System Admin Toolkit \(SAT\) automates shutdown services by stage.